yasiralamriki/bookly/README.md

 > [!WARNING]
 > **Work in Progress**: This project is currently under development.
 Not all features may be fully implemented or working as expected.

-Bookly is a modern full-stack web application for managing and browsing your book and author collection.
-Built with React 19, TypeScript, Express.js, and Vite, it features a clean UI with shadcn/ui components, internationalization support (Arabic/English), theme switching, sorting, searching, and comprehensive book and author management capabilities.
+Bookly is a modern full-stack desktop application for managing and browsing your book and author collection.
+Built with React 19, TypeScript, Tauri v2, Express.js, and Vite, it features a clean UI with shadcn/ui components, internationalization support (Arabic/English), theme switching, sorting, searching, and comprehensive book and author management capabilities.

 ![Bookly Screenshot](./client/public/screenshot.png)